 Daydream Facial Moisturizer With SPF

 YAY!!!
 Finally, a coconut oil free, nut oil free, MINERAL based, facial sunscreen!
 This sunscreen/moisturizer is packed with nourishing, antioxidant-rich ingredients, that won't leave you skin with a white film.
+As a matter of fact - many ladies have told us this replaces their primer due to it filling in their pores so well!

 Mineral options typically include ingredients like zinc oxide, which create a physical barrier to protect the skin from the sun.
 Dermatologists agree that when used correctly, mineral formulations can be effective and are safe even for children and sensitive skin.
 The Daydream Facial Moisturizer With SPF falls under the mineral sunscreen category.